authgear/authgear-server/docs/specs/images.md

 When the user uploads the profile image from the Auth UI.
 1. The Auth UI frontend sends a request to the main server and obtains the pre-signed upload URL.
-1. The Auth UI frontend uploads the image to the pre-signed upload URL.
+1. The Auth UI frontend uploads the image to the pre-signed upload URL and obtains the URL.
-1. The Auth UI frontend obtains the image variants from the Authgear Images server and sets the profile URL to the user profile attributes.
+1. The Auth UI frontend sets the URL to the user profile attributes.

 #### Request signed upload URL endpoint